toilville/spelWork/sandbox/draft.md

 - **Benefit Distribution**: How equitably the value created is shared
 - **Harm Mitigation**: Processes for addressing negative outcomes
 - **Truth in Reporting**: Honest assessment and communication of results
+- **Gatekeeper bias**: The right to arbitrate an outcome with both the system and it's human authority.

 ### Bias Definition and Management